 Have an area of bare earth and want to sow a new lawn?
-Learn how with the latest episode 'How to Create a New Lawn' from our series of informative videos Great Lawns Made Simple.https://www.youtube.com/watch?v=JvsYOgf7_5Y&t=2s
+Learn 'How to Create a New Lawn' from our series of informative videos Great Lawns Made Simple.https://www.youtube.com/watch?v=JvsYOgf7_5Y&t=2s

 TrafficKeep lawn traffic to a minimum Protect seeds from heavy feet, dogs, hungry birds and children.
 You can also cover with nets or use scaring devices to keep birds away.
-Cordon off the area but don’t worry if you do get a disturbed patch as it can be overseeded and repaired.
+Cordon off the area but don’t worry if you do get some patchy areas as you can overseed and repaired these later.